-- 1. Create a school improvement plan in accordance with § 53A-1a-108.5; - Create a School LAND Trust program for the school in accordance with § 53A-16-101.5; - 3.
-Assist in the creation and implementation of a staff professional development plan in accordance with § 53A-3-701; and - 4.
+- 1. Create a school improvement plan in accordance with § 53A-1a-108.5; - 2.
+Create a School LAND Trust program for the school in accordance with § 53A-16-101.5; - 3.
+Assist in the creation and implementation of a professional development plan; and - 4.
 Advise and make recommendations to school and district administrators and the school board regarding the school and its programs, school district programs, a child access routing plan in accordance with § 53A-3-402, and other issues relating to the community environment for students. - 5.
 In addition, each school community council for an elementary school shall develop a reading achievement plan in accordance with § 53A-1-606.5.